HPPTECH/hpp_ixia/README.md

 # hpp_ixia
-This is a scripts to access &amp; control ixia machine Source code of the project has move to gitlab
+This is a scripts to access &amp; control ixia machine.

+Source code of the project has move to gitlab